binaryphile/binaryphile.com/posts/simple-semantic-table-layout-for-non-table-markup.md

 in the first place.
 For this article I just wanted to show the progression of the css as we added features.

-Also notice the padding added to the label.
+Also notice the padding added to the label element.
 This is so that the legend text doesn't cramp the lines above and below it.
 This is the easy way out since I'm adding that padding to every line, not just the ones before and after the legend.
 If someone can figure out an elegant way to just pad the legend, I think that would be better.
+Another (ugly) method is to add a row of empty cells before and after the fieldset with a div full of of nbsp spans.
+You'll probably want to add some around the ending div tag of the fieldset as well.
+It looks nice when rendered, but not very good practice for html.

-Another potential gotcha is the legend background.
-It has to be set to a color to mask the fieldset border, so choose one that matches your page background.
+The legend has a background which has to be set in order to a color to mask the fieldset border, so choose one that matches your page background.
 It can't be transparent because the border will show.

+There _are_ some gotchas with these mock fieldsets which I've encountered in practice.

-Finally, the fieldset border will have a gap if there is no cell in the final column of your row.
+The fieldset border will have a gap if there is no cell in the final column of your row.
 Stub out all fieldset rows with blank
-<span>&nbsp;</span> cells.
+<span>&nbsp;</span> cells to fix this.

+The top of the fieldset border also requires that the table-row-group _before_ it has all of the cells in a row.
+That means that if it's the first thing in the form, you have to put in a dummy div before it which contains the right number of nbsp spans.

 Other Caveats
 -------------

 While automatic table layout is great, it does come with it's own set of rules.
+The biggest issue I've run into is that you can't set margin on most table elements, including rows and the table itself.
+Some items with display: table-cell will let you set margin though, such as the labels.
+This can be a big drawback of this method.

-So far, the only caveat I have run into is that setting height of 100% doesn't work on table cells.
-Explicit heights in px or ems seems to work fine, so I'm not sure if it's just percentages or 100% in particular.
+The other table-related caveat is that setting height of 100% doesn't work on table cells.
+Explicit heights in px or ems seems to work fine, but I'm not sure if it's just percentages or 100% in particular.

 If you are used to using nested lists to define fieldset-like areas in your forms, you will have to use divs nested inside the lists instead.
 The structure of the css requires it, and I can't see a way to allow nested lists without breaking the table flow.

+Because overflowed cells are width 0, trying to use one on the right side of a fieldset will cause it to overflow the border, so you don't want to do this.
+Keep overflowed cells on the left side of your table where they will have space from following columns to rely on.
+Short fields which are attached to the widest field in the rightmost column will similarly overflow the fieldset.

 The last caveat is that you'll need to tweak the css to match the feel of your design through the use of color, fonts, padding, etc.